How to Enroll in Medicaid and Have Medicare Coverage, Too

 Am I Dual-Eligible?

-Dual-eligible beneficiaries can enroll in Medicare Part A , Medicare Part B , or both.
+Dual-eligible beneficiaries can enroll in Medicare Part AMedicare Part A is hospital insurance, which covers the care you receive while admitted to a hospital, skilled nursing facility, or other inpatient facility.
+Medicare Part A is part of Original Medicare. , Medicare Part BMedicare Part B is medical insurance that covers Medicare-approved services — such as medically necessary treatment and preventive services — and certain other costs, like durable medical equipment.
+Medicare Part B is part of Original Medicare. , or both.
 They also can enroll in full Medicaid benefits or their state’s Medicare Savings Programs.
 If enrolled in both, your Medicare benefits always pay first, and Medicaid benefits assist with costs not fully covered by Medicare.

 To qualify for both, you must meet federal requirements for Medicare, and then meet state-specific requirements for the Medicaid program.

-Fourth-quarter changes must be made during the Annual Enrollment Period (AEP) between October 15 and December 7.
-Fourth-quarter changes take effect on January 1.
+You can make changes to your Medicare coverage during the Annual Enrollment Period (AEP) between October 15 and December 7.

 How Does Payment Work?